 Common Mistakes to Avoid When Applying

-Falling for Scams: Be cautious of organizations that charge upfront fees for grant applications.
+Falling for Scams: Be wary of organizations that demand upfront fees for grant applications, in order to avoid falling for scams.

 Additional Resources for Seniors